Command line¶

 before drawing, with single-child internals

-collapsed into their kept child.
-Chart
+collapsed into their kept child. [default:

 no-prune-tree-to-chart]